ClinicalBrainLab/clinicalbrainlab.github.io/content/brainhack/_index.md

         develop is fundamental to advancing education, health, technology, and human flourishing.
 Yet the complexity of mind and development cannot be fully understood through any single discipline alone.
-This symposium therefore brings together social cognitive sciences, humanities, computational sciences, and biomedical sciences to spark new questions, connect methods, and build collaborations that can move discovery toward meaningful real-world impact.
+This symposium therefore brings together cognitive neuroscience, linguistics, computational and biomedical sciences to spark new questions, connect methods, and build collaborations that can move discovery toward meaningful real-world impact.
       </p>
       <p>